How To Apply for Citizenship by Naturalization

-In addition to the filing fees, most applicants need to include a photocopy of both sides of their Green Card and a photocopy of a document showing their current legal marriage status.
+In addition to the filing fees, most applicants need to include a photocopy of both sides of their green card and a photocopy of a document showing their current legal marriage status.
 This could be a marriage certificate, divorce decree, or death certificate of a spouse.
-If you or any of the other applicants do not have their Green Card, they can submit a photocopy of the Form I-797C receipt notice that USCIS sent them during renewal as evidence instead.
+If you or any of the other applicants do not have their green card, they can submit a photocopy of the Form I-797C receipt notice that USCIS sent them during renewal as evidence instead.

 You should include a cover letter that lists all of the forms, supporting documents, and fee payments in your packet.
 This will help USCIS keep track of your documents as they work on your application.
-This sample cover letter is a good guide.
+You can send your application packet to USCIS by mail or online.

-You can also file your N-400 and supporting documents online here.
-If you use the IHO system to prepare your N-400, you can reference the N-400 form that we send you to answer the questions in the online USCIS application.
+You can also file your N-400 and supporting documents online.
+If you use our app to prepare your N-400, you can reference the N-400 form that we send you to answer the questions in the online USCIS application.
 You need to make digital copies of your supporting documents so that you can upload them to the online portal.

-You can check the status of your Form N-400, Application for Naturalization online.
+You can check the status of your application online.
 Once you submit Form N-400, USCIS will send you a receipt notice.
 This receipt notice will have a receipt number.
-If you enter the receipt number into USCIS's case status tool, you will be able to see the status of your application.
+If you enter the receipt number into USCIS' case status tool, you will be able to see the status of your application.

 If you are between ages 14 and 79, USCIS will schedule a biometrics appointment for you after you submit your citizenship application.
 The biometrics appointment takes place at one of USCIS' local application service centers.
 You will find the location, date, and time of the appointment on the appointment notice (Form I-797C, Notice of Action) that USCIS sends you.
 At the biometrics appointment, the USCIS staff will take your photo and fingerprints.

-Step 6.
-Complete your Naturalization interview
+Step 4.
+Complete Your Naturalization Interview

-The Naturalization interview is one of the most important parts of the citizenship application process.
-About 14 months after you have submitted Form N-400, USCIS will send you an appointment notice (Form I-797C, Notice of Action) with the date, time, and location for your Naturalization interview.
+The naturalization interview is one of the most important parts of the citizenship application process.
+About 14 months after you have submitted Form N-400, USCIS will send you an appointment notice (Form I-797C, Notice of Action) with the date, time, and location for your naturalization interview.
 This notice will also list any other documents you will need to bring.
 The interview will be at a USCIS field office that is close to the zip code you provided with your physical address on Form N-400.

-If you can not make it to your interview on the date that USCIS provided, you can write to the USCIS field office you were directed to, asking to reschedule.
+If you cannot make it to your interview on the date that USCIS provided, you can write to the USCIS field office you were directed to, asking to reschedule.
 Your new interview date may be months in the future.

-The Naturalization interview will focus on the information you provided on your Form N-400 and your immigration history in the U.S. It usually does not last more than 20 minutes.
+The naturalization interview will focus on the information you provided on your Form N-400 and your immigration history in the U.S. It usually does not last more than 20 minutes.
 You should answer all the questions that the USCIS officer asks you at the interview truthfully.

-You will almost always take your citizenship exam on the same day as your Naturalization interview.
+You will almost always take your citizenship exam on the same day as your naturalization interview.
 The citizenship exam is an English and civics test.
-It is a good idea toprepare for this test well before the Naturalization interview.
+It is a good idea toprepare for this test well before the naturalization interview.

+The English portion of the test examines three things: speaking, reading, and writing.
+You will be expected to speak English with a USCIS officer, read one out of three English sentences, and write one out of three English sentences.
 The civics portion of the test is also in English.
 It will ask you 10 questions about U.S. history and government.
-To pass the test, you need to get at least 6 of the ten questions right.
-The ten questions on your civics test come from a larger pool of 100 questions.
-You can prepare for the test by reviewing all 100 of these possible questions and their answers on the USCIS website.
+To pass the test, you need to get at least six of the 10 questions right.
+The 10 questions on your civics test come from a larger pool of 100 questions.
+You can prepare for the test by reviewing all 100 possible questions and their answers on the USCIS website.

 If you do not pass both portions of the citizenship exam, you will be required to retake the exam portion that you failed at a future date.
 USCIS will schedule your exam retake after your initial interview and notify you of the date, time, and location.

-If you are 50 years or older at the time of filing and have lived in the U.S. as a Green Card holder for at least 20 years, you are exempt from the English test.
-You also don’t have to take the test if you are 55 years or older at the time of filing and have lived in the U.S. as a Green Card holder for at least 15 years.
+If you are 50 years or older at the time of filing and have lived in the U.S. as a green card holder for at least 20 years, you are exempt from the English test.
+You also don’t have to take the test if you are 55 years or older at the time of filing and have lived in the U.S. as a green card holder for at least 15 years.

 If you are exempt from the English exam and the USCIS officer is fluent in your language, they may choose to interview in your language.